chocolatey/choco-quickstart-scripts/README.md

 These scripts can be used to assist in setup of a brand new Windows Server as a C4B Server.

-Below is the planned revision of the QSG, which will evntually be posted in the [Chocolatey Docs](https//docs.chooclatey.org).
+Below is the planned revision of the QSG, which will eventually be posted in the [Chocolatey Docs](https//docs.chooclatey.org).

 ## Chocolatey for Business (C4B) Quick-Start Guide